-In May 2017 we will host the second iteration of our conference series With For About.
-With invited guests and an audience we will explore three conversations on the fierce and urgent questions facing collaborative and social art today.
-Using the following statements by leading thinkers as provocations, we will explore collaboration, language and our role in an ever changing socio-political landscape.
+In May 2017 we hosted the second iteration of our conference series With For About.
+With invited guests and an audience, we explored three conversations on the fierce and urgent questions facing collaborative and social art today.
+Using the following statements by leading thinkers as provocations, we will explore collaboration, language and our role in an ever-changing socio-political landscape.

 ‘If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together.’
 Lilla Watson.

 Who are our collaborators?
 Why are we working together?